Makrine/terminalassistant/README.txt

 HOW TO USE:

-After downloading all the project files:
+After downloading all the project files(from GitHub):

 1) Compile tersy.cpp
 2) Compile SHOPPING.cpp and zod.cpp using -lncurses